 No. A starter kit will be delivered to your household.
-The starter kit will include a 7-litre kitchen caddy, caddy liners, FOGO User Guide and other information relating to waste services.
-When you receive your starter kit you may start placing food waste in your green-lidded organics bin.
+The starter kit will include a 7-litre kitchen caddy, roll of 150 compostable caddy liners, FOGO User Guide and other information relating to waste services.
+When you receive your starter kit you can start placing food waste in your green-lidded organics bin.

 How often will I have to place my green-lidded FOGO bin on the kerbside?